mendix/docs/content/data-hub/general/data-hub-api-how-to-examples.md

 ---
-title: "Examples for the Data Hub API Calls"
+title: "Examples of the Data Hub API Calls"
 parent: "data-hub-api-how-to"
 description: "Examples of the how to use the Data Hub API."
 tags: ["data hub", "Data Hub API", "registration", "api", "api-requests", "data hub api examples"]